-The NAMI Family-to-Family class is a free 12-week, 30-hour program designed for family members who have loved ones with mental illness.
+The NAMI Family-to-Family class is a free program designed for family members and loved ones of those living with mental health conditions.

 The class is offered to those with family members or loved ones living with mental health conditions, including: